fommil/fpmortals/manuscript/complete.md

 -   `Semigroup` / `Monoid`

-The big advantage of restricting to `Applicative` is that `Validation` is explicitly for situations where we wish to report all errors, whereas disjunction is used to stop at the first error.
-To accommodate error accumulation, a popular form of `Validation` is `ValidationNel`, having a `NonEmptyList[E]` in the error position.
+The big advantage of restricting to `Applicative` is that `Validation` is explicitly for situations where we wish to report all failures, whereas disjunction is used to stop at the first failure.
+To accommodate failure accumulation, a popular form of `Validation` is `ValidationNel`, having a `NonEmptyList[E]` in the failure position.

 Consider performing input validation of data provided by a user using disjunction and `flatMap`: